 Worth reading too Loretta’s witness statement presented at the Aylesbury CPO Public Inquiry:

-CREATION TRUST produces it’s own Aylesbury displacement map for Phase 2 saving us all the time of doing our own:
+CREATION TRUST produces it’s own Aylesbury displacement maps for Phases 1 and Phase 2 saving us all the time of doing our own:

 As we keep saying in regards to Heygate and Aylesbury and other estates in Southwark:

 • Why should tenants have to move from their community in first place solely to enable 1000s private homes built where they live?

 • Changing the demographic of the local area means huge pressure on shops and services as rents go up and landlords look for new higher paying commercial tenants.
 Vital shops and services that provide networks of care and survival for locals are likely to shut.